druidkirk.org

 The Nature of Sacrifice

-Much of what ADF does in ritual is based on the concept of sacrifice.
+Much of what ADF does in ritual is based on the concept of reciprocity through sacrifice.
 What does this word actually mean?
 What relevance does it have in the modern world?
 How can we have sacrifice without killing animals?
 This workshop will explore the ancient origins of the practice, how sacrifice has changed over the centuries and what it means now for modern Pagans, especially those of us in ADF.

 Chaos and Cosmos: Bringing Them Together